LaravelFreelancerNL/aranguent/docs/console-commands.md

 * --graphs: show a list of available named graphs
 * --system: include system tables in the table list

+## db:table
+db:table gives you an overview of the selected table.
+With ArangoDB specific information.

+The new --system option allows you to select a system table as well.

 ## Migrations
 _**Migrations for ArangoDB use a different Schema blueprint.
 Therefore, you either need  to run the convert:migrations command first, or convert them manually**_